Pete Wilcox

-Peter Jonathan Wilcox (born 1961) is a British Anglican bishop.
+Peter Jonathan Wilcox (born 10 October 1961) is a British Anglican bishop.
 Since June 2017, he has been the bishop of Sheffield in the Church of England.
 He was previously the dean of Liverpool from 2012 to 2017.

 Early life and education

-Wilcox was born in 1961 and attended Worksop College in north Nottinghamshire before studying at Durham University where he was a member of St John's College.
+Wilcox was born on 10 October 1961 and attended Worksop College in north Nottinghamshire before studying at Durham University where he was a member of St John's College.
 He graduated from Durham with a Bachelor of Arts (BA) degree in 1984.
 He then attended Ridley Hall, Cambridge, where he trained for ordination and graduated from the University of Cambridge with a BA degree in theology in 1986.
 Later, he returned to Durham for post-graduate study and completed a Master of Arts (MA) degree in 1991.
 He then attended St John's College, Oxford, and completed a Doctor of Philosophy (DPhil) degree in 1993.
-His doctoral thesis was titled "Restoration, Reformation and the progress of the kingdom of Christ : evangelisation in the thought and practice of John Calvin, 1555–1564".
+His doctoral thesis was titled "Restoration, Reformation and the progress of the kingdom of Christ: evangelisation in the thought and practice of John Calvin, 1555–1564".